 - Location: The proposed development footprint is located on Municipal property, adjacent to existing town developments.
-Portions of the footprint had already been degraded as a result of past practices. - Activity: The proposed activity is expected to result in a permanent transformation of approximately 95 ha of land, of which approximately 60 70% is still covered by indigenous vegetation in good condition. - Geology & Soils: No special features such as true quarts patches or heuweltjies were observed in or near to the larger footprint area that may result in specialised plant habitat. - Land use and cover: The footprint is on municipal land in close proximity to the town of Groblershoop.
+Portions of the footprint had already been degraded as a result of past practices. - Activity: The proposed activity is expected to result in a permanent transformation of approximately 49 ha of land, of which approximately 60 70% is still covered by indigenous vegetation in good condition. - Geology & Soils: No special features such as true quarts patches or heuweltjies were observed in or near to the larger footprint area that may result in specialised plant habitat. - Land use and cover: The footprint is on municipal land in close proximity to the town of Boegoeberg.
 Portions of the footprint is heavily disturbed as a result of illegal dumping, old ponds (e.g. sewerage works) and other physical disturbances.
-Although the area is grazed by livestock from the local community most of the footprint still supports indigenous vegetation in good condition. - Vegetation status: The vegetation is not considered a threatened vegetation type, but conservation targets have not yet been met. - Conservation priority areas: According to the Northern Cape CBA maps the proposed site falls within a CBA area.
+The absence of grasses as well as the low plant diversity is very likely the result of past and present grazing practices and probable a result of continual over grazing. - Vegetation status: The vegetation is not considered a threatened vegetation type, but conservation targets have not yet been met.
+Although Bushmanland Arid Grassland is not known for its high plant diversity, plant species diversity was especially low within the footprint area.
+In fact it seems as if the vegetation was restricted to mostly hardy unpalatable plant species.
+The absence of grasses as well as the low plant diversity is very likely the result of continual over grazing (the result of which will be especially notable during an extended drought as currently being experienced in the Northern Cape. - Conservation priority areas: According to the Northern Cape CBA maps the proposed site falls within a CBA area.
 However, there is no alternative on Municipal land that will not impact on the CBA.
-The site will not impact on any recognised centre of endemism. - Connectivity: The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent. - Watercourses and wetlands: Not evaluated in this study as a separate freshwater impact assessment has been commissioned as part of the NEMA EIA process. - Protected or endangered plant species: The most significant botanical aspect of this site is the presence of a 14 protected Sheppard trees (Boscia albitrunca), some of which were in excellent condition (refer to Table 2).
-A number of Northern Cape Nature Conservation Act, protected species were also observed (Refer to Table 3). - Alien and Invasive Plant species: A number of Prosopis trees were observed, with denser stands in the northern portion of the property.
-These plants should be removed responsibly before development commence.
+The site will not impact on any recognised centre of endemism. - Connectivity: The transformation of the site will destroy connectivity on the site, but should not result in a significant impact on the surrounding area, where connectivity is still excellent. - Watercourses and wetlands: Not evaluated in this study as a separate freshwater impact assessment has been commissioned as part of the NEMA EIA process. - Protected or endangered plant species: The most significant botanical aspect of this site is the presence of a 3 protected Sheppard trees (Boscia albitrunca), most of which were in poor condition (refer to Table 2) and a number of Northern Cape Nature Conservation Act, protected species that were also observed (Refer to Table 3). - Alien and Invasive Plant species: The alien invasive Prosopis tree was also occasionally observed, but was more prominent in the vicinity of the livestock pens (seeds being distributed by the livestock).